ak88/hive/simulators/eth2/dencun/suites/builder/TESTS.md

 - Deneb/Cancun transition occurs on Epoch 1 or 5
 	- Epoch depends on whether builder workflow activation requires finalization [on the CL client](#clients-that-require-finalization-to-enable-builder).
 - Builder is enabled for all nodes
+- Builder action is only enabled after fork
 - Nodes have the mock-builder configured as builder endpoint

 #### Verifications (Execution Client)